Show No Mercy: Artwork

+Release and promotion

-The band went on their first tour of the United States after the album's release—Slagel gave the band a list of addresses and contact numbers of the venues.
-Araya was still working at the hospital, and called the members saying, "Today's the day.
+After the album's release, the band went on their first US tour.
+Slagel gave the band a list of venue addresses and contact numbers.
+Araya was still working at the hospital and called the members, saying, "Today's the day.
 Are we gonna do this?"
-The band knew if they did not tour now, they never would.
+The band knew they never would if they did not tour now.
 So they set out taking Araya's Camaro and U-Haul.
 During the first leg of the tour, Slayer had no manager; Doug Goodman, who had met the band when he was first in line for their first show in Northern California (opening for Lȧȧz Rockit) took a vacation from his job at a grocery store to help out on the tour, eventually becoming the band's "tour guide".
 Goodman now tour manages acts such as Green Day and Beck.

 Kevin Reed, a friend of the band, set up the drums and lighting when touring with the band.
-Reed's father, Lawrence R. Reed, drew the Minotaur with a sword on the album's cover.
-Araya's younger brother, Johnny Araya, who was thirteen or fourteen at the time, was a roadie who set up the back line and sound.
+Reed's father, Lawrence R. Reed, drew the album cover, which depicts Baphomet with a sword on the album's cover.
+Araya's younger brother, Johnny Araya, who was 13 or 14 at the time, was a roadie who set up the back line and sound.
 The band hardly made enough money to sustain themselves, only buying the "essentials" such as food, gas, and beer.
 Araya asserts, "We basically used whatever money we got to get from point A to point B. When we got back, Brian was like, 'So, where's the money?'
 And we were like, 'What money?'
 At that time, we didn't realize that you had to ask for money up front.
 I think he got a lot of money sent directly to him, and we were supposed to pick up the rest."

 The band performed in a hotel in Winnipeg, where the basement was the club.
 Araya comments, "We stayed there for like four or five days, I think.
 We saw Verbal Abuse play there.
 Then we played a place in Boston called the Lizard Lounge.
 In fact, a car had run into the front of the building, and it was all boarded up, but we still played there."
 When one of the guitarists broke a string Araya would hand them the bass, Hanneman stating, "We'd argue about it, too—like, 'I wanna play bass for a while!'"